Text by Sam Logan.

-The pressure difference at the venturii is activated by engine’s intake strokes; that is, as the engine’s pistons travel downwards on their induction strokes (and with their respective intake valves opening and closing), vacuum is created in a progression of gulps, drawing the air-fuel mixture from the carburetor through the intake tracts and into the cylinders.
+The pressure difference at the venturii is activated by engine’s intake strokes; that is, as the engine’s pistons travel downwards on their induction strokes (and with their respective intake valves are open), vacuum is created in a progression of gulps, drawing the air-fuel mixture from the carburetor through the intake tracts and into the cylinders.

 To make the phase changes from liquid to vapor, fuel needs to be emulsified (mixed with air), atomized (separated into fine particles), vaporized (transformed to a gaseous state), and compressed in order for it to produce energy.
 The carburetor takes responsibility for the emulsification and the atomization processes while the vaporization occurs on the hot surfaces from combustion.
 Complete combustion and best fuel economy requires an air-fuel mixture of almost 15:1.
 Best power is achieved around 12.5:1.